Yunusabdul38/api.sales.starknet.id/README.md

 ## Overview

-This monorepo contains three programs to manage the sales data of the StarkNetID naming smart contract in a secury and privacy preserving way.
+This monorepo contains three programs to manage the sales data of the StarkNetID naming smart contract in a secure and privacy preserving way.

 ## Components